-New applicants for the Fuel Allowance need to fill in application form NFS 1.7 You can request this application form online, or from your local post office, or by texting FORM FUEL followed by your name and address to 51909.
+New applicants for the Fuel Allowance need to fill in application form NFS 1.7 You can request this application form online, or from your local post office.

 If you apply for the Fuel Allowance after the start of the heating season (in October), the allowance will not be backdated.